philipturner/amx-benchmarks/README.md

 | ZTRSM |

 _GFLOPS/k for each operation used in quantum chemistry.
 This metric compares each operation's execution speed regardless of the algorithm used to perform it, or the formula used to estimate GFLOPS.
 Complex-valued operations use GFLOPS/0.25k to directly compare ALU utilization to real-valued operations.
 For every operation listed so far, complex-valued versions are slower because they must de-interleave the numbers before processing them._

+_ZHEEV achieved maximum performance on Accelerate with MRRR.
+All other eigendecompositions use the divide and conquer algorithm.
+Although OpenBLAS beats Accelerate with asymptotically large matrices, Accelerate is faster for the matrix sizes typically encountered in DFT._

 ## Related Work